A strong brand can distinguish your business from competitors in a crowded market, establish customer trust, and drive business growth.

 The most common programs for creating documents can also be the most tricky to brand if you don’t know your way around keyboard shortcuts and formatting tools.

-Microsoft may have once been essential back in the 1990s and 2000s, but unless it’s an active part of your life, it may seem difficult to navigate, especially for Gen Z.
+Microsoft may have once been essential back in the 1990s and 2000s for Millenials, but unless it’s an active part of your life, it may seem challenging to navigate, especially for Gen Z.

 - Using spaces instead of tabs for lists.
-This means manually counting out the number of times you hit the space bar but each bullet.
+This means manually counting out the number of times you hit the space bar for each bullet.
+It leaves a small margin of error for misalignment and wrapping text.

 - Using periods instead of leader dots in a table of contents.

-- Inserting a double space after each paragraph instead of setting establishing paragraph spacing—this is definitely a Boomer and Gen X habit.
+- Inserting a double space after each paragraph instead of setting establishing paragraph spacing.
+This is definitely a Boomer and Gen X habit from the typewriter era.

 - Using Microsoft’s default color palette instead of your brand colors for charts.
 The program’s default red is most likely not the company’s approved red.